Febelin/Febelin.github.io/_pages/about.md

 Conferences
 ======
 * **Lin, Y.**, 2019.
 A Comparative Study of EU Personal Data Protection Laws from the Perspective of the Evolution of Cross-Border Information Flow Policies.
 In *The 7th Chinese Symposium on Media Law and Governance*.
+* **Lin, Y.**, 2018.
+The External Communication of Short Videos in the Context of Consumer Discourse Shift.
+In *the 10th Graduate Student Academic Seminar of the Chinese Academic Alliance for Journalism and Communication*.
+* **Lin, Y.**, 2018.
+Exploring the Operation Mechanism of UGC Advertising Based on Discourse Analysis: A Discussion Starting from 'Grassroots Marketing' and 'Product Promotion.
+In *the "Wuhan University National Advertising Ph.D.
+Forum" and the "9th Academic Forum on Journalism and Communication for Postgraduates in the Central China Region.*.

 <!--
 A data-driven personal website